Hong2608/MaddnessEvent/README.md

 All validation errors are handled centrally by `ApiExceptionHandler`.
 The two custom exception types are `BadRequestException` (HTTP 400) and `ResourceNotFoundException` (HTTP 404).
 Both return a structured JSON error body with a `code` and `message` field, consistent with the OpenAPI error schema defined in `openapi.yaml`.

 ## Implementation
-The MadnessEvent platform is split into two modules.
+The MadnessEvents platform is split into two modules.
 The `MadnessEvent-boot` module contains the fully implemented backend and frontend.
-The `maddness-event` module contains the earlier domain/repository scaffold and the Docker setup.
+The `MadnessEvents` module contains the earlier domain/repository scaffold and the Docker setup.
 The backend is a Spring Boot 3.2.2 application (Java 17) exposing a REST API.
 The frontend is a set of Thymeleaf HTML pages served by the same Spring Boot application, styled with a shared CSS file.
 The H2 in-memory database is used for development and testing, with sample data seeded automatically on startup.

 ### Backend Technology

-The backend of MadnessEvent is a Spring Boot application located in the `MadnessEvent-boot/` module.
+The backend of MadnessEvents is a Spring Boot application located in the `MadnessEvent-boot/` module.
 It was bootstrapped using the [Spring Initializr](https://start.spring.io/) and adapted to the MadnessEvent project structure and domain.

 **Technology stack:**